ambiguousname/ambiguousname.github.io/drafts/fortran_format.md

 FORTRAN's edit descriptors offer something of a strange deviation to the string formatting that you might be familiar with in other languages.
 This post should hopefully offer a limited example of how you might be able to begin to work with different data types, at least when it comes to interfacing with variables directly.

 For brevity, this post does not cover "Control Edit Descriptors", which do not directly display variable outputs or inputs.
 Nor does it cover edit descriptors in a context of recieving input.

-If you're interested in seeing either being covered (or added to the FORTRAN WASM demo), be sure to reach out!
+If I've made a mistake with any of the above, or if you're interested in seeing more FORTRAN I/O coverage in this space, please reach out!
+My email is <code>ambiguousname (at) ambiguous.name</code>.

 In the meantime, feel free to use the [FORTRAN WASM demo](https://ambiguous.name/fortran-format-web-demo/) for any purposes you might have.
 Thank you for your time!